PetarChulin/Shuttle-vs.-Aliens/README.md

 # Shuttle-vs.-Aliens

-# The game is constantly upgraded
+# very simple scrolling game, download it run index.html and try your best...;)

-very simple scrolling game, download it run index.html and try your best...;)
+# The game is constantly upgraded...